 - Adopted persons, their parents, natural parents and former guardians; and

-- Such other person as the local authority consider has sufficient interest in the child or young person's welfare to warrant his representations being considered by them.
+- Any other person the local authority considers has sufficient interest in the child or young person's welfare to warrant his representations being considered by them.

 2. What may be Complained About?

 A complaint may arise as a result of many things relating to statutory Children's Social Care functions such as:

 - Concern about the quality or appropriateness of a service;

 - Delay in decision making or provision of services;

 - Delivery or non-delivery of services including complaints procedures;